 Self-expression is a fundamental part of being human, but between meetings, deadlines, giving time to friends and family, exercising and so on *exhale*, it’s hard to dedicate a moment to express yourself in a way that is beneficial to your wellbeing, right?

-In an effort to destigmatize the conversation about mental health, and to help women recognize the positive impact creativity can have on it, Nicole Crentsil, who goes by @nkrystal_ on Instagram, launched art initiative Unmasked Women.
+In an effort to destigmatize the conversation about mental health, and to help women recognise the positive impact creativity can have on it, Nicole Crentsil, who goes by @nkrystal_ on Instagram, launched art initiative Unmasked Women.

 The platform – which exists both online and as an exhibition – is set on helping women find their voices by providing a space for female artists to showcase their work and to promote empowerment, self-care, and community.